-All of the water distributed in our system is groundwater drawn through deep wells from the pristine Floridan Aquifer.
+What is Our Water Source?
+The water source for Inlet Beach Water System (IBWS) is groundwater drawn through deep wells from the pristine Floridan Aquifer.
 The Floridan Aquifer is the primary source for drinking water in Florida.
 Because of the excellent quality of our water, the only treatments required are chlorine for disinfection purposes and hydrogen peroxide for oxidation of sulfur.
+IBWS operates and treats water for its customers under permit #1660370.